Hinrichsta/SP25-CYBR8950/HomeAutomation/Utec.md

 - **Country of Origin**: US
 - **Platform**: U-Tec
 - **Internet Requirements**:
-    - Locks can operate in standalone mode, however the applicaiton requires Internet to set it up the first time.
+    - Locks can operate in standalone mode, however the application requires Internet to set it up the first time.
 - **Authentication**
    - Plain username and password.
    - 4 digit PINs are used within the application for certain functions, however they are optional.
 - **Data Transmission Security**
-    - Bluetooth only can be used in a failsafe mode and for intial configuration, but is always enabled as well.
+    - Bluetooth only can be used in a failsafe mode and for initial configuration, but is always enabled as well.
-    - All devices either have built-ini WiFi, or use a Bluetooth to WiFi gateway and HTTPs to cloud services.
+    - All devices either have built-in WiFi, or use a Bluetooth to WiFi gateway and HTTPs to cloud services.
     - HTTPs.
-    - Only communicates over Wireless 2.4ghz with standard WPA#.
 - **Physical Security**
-    - Most devices have the option for a backup physical key.
+    - Most devices have the option for a backup physical key, local PIN Pad, or local biomtric.
 - **Storage**
     - Configuration data is stored in the cloud, such as lock users and password, as well as ACL's for those users.
     - Biometrics are stored locally